 About me

-I am Hiroaki Murayama, working on mathematical modelling of infectious diseases.
-I am a medical student undergoing clinical rotations in School of Medicine, International University of Health and Welfare in Japan.
+I am Hiroaki Murayama, a medical student undergoing clinical rotations at the School of Medicine, International University of Health and Welfare in Japan.
+My work focuses on mathematical modelling of infectious diseases, especially transmission dynamics, control strategies, and Bayesian approaches to public health questions.

 Contact: hiromura319[at]gmail.com